 What Are Other Costs For Panama, IA Small Claims Court?

 Panama, IA small claims court handles cases that involve disputes over money or property, usually below a set financial limit.
 In Panama, IA, an individual can collect up to $1,000 or less in small claims court, while small businesses and limited liability companies are still limited to $5,000.
 Keep in mind that the Cost of Hiring A Professional and spending time in civil court can quickly exceed such limits.
 You can expect to pay:

 - Filing fees (see above) $30- $75

 - Serving Costs can range from $15-$100

 When Will Panama, IA Small Claims Hearing be?

 Once a case is filed in Panama, IA small claims court, the hearing will be scheduled within 30- 70 days.
-You must serve the small claims lawsuit on the defendant at least 15 days before the hearing if the defendant lives or resides within Panama, IA county.
+You must serve the small claims cases on the defendant at least 15 days before the hearing if the defendant lives or resides within Panama, IA county.
 If the defendant resides outside of Panama, IA county, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Panama, IA?